ovh/docs/pages/bare_metal_cloud/dedicated_servers/configure-an-ipv6-on-a-vm/guide.en-gb.md

 ---
 title: "Configuring an IPv6 address on a virtual machine"
-excerpt: "Find out how to configure an IPv6 address on a virtual machine"
+excerpt: "Find out how to configure an IPv6 address on a virtual machine for Proxmox VE or Microsoft Hyper-V Server on an OVHcloud Dedicated Server"
-updated: 2024-10-17
+updated: 2024-10-18
 ---

 ## Objective